kambi-sportsbook-widgets/youtube-widget/README.md

         - If the listType parameter value is `playlist`, then the list parameter value specifies a YouTube playlist ID.
 2. `height` by default this is set to widget's height minus 37px
 3. `width` by default is set to 100%
+3. `videoId` (optional) can be added to target a specific youtube video.
+It has to be the youtube video id and it excludes the `listType` and `list` parameters

-For more information on Youtube embeded Player, refer to https://developers.google.com/youtube/iframe_api_reference
+For more information on Youtube embedded Player, refer to https://developers.google.com/youtube/iframe_api_reference